AbdulHamidRumman/Python-projects/Task_Distribution/README.md

 # Task Distribution Project

 Solving questions appeared in previous several years is very helpful to take proper preparation for term final examination.
 This short program will distribute all the questions to each student randomly.
-Thoughout the semester if each student solve 3-4 problems, we can combined them at the end and make a solution book.
+Throughout the semester if each student solve 3-4 problems, we can combined them at the end and make a solution book.
 Everyone gets to read the solution book.
-It will save a lot of time.
+It will save a lot of time and help us take good preparation for the exam.

 ### Used Python Packages